totten/bknix/doc/usage-loco.md

 civibuild create dmaster
 ```

-> TIP: If the `civibuild` is missing, then the environment has probably not been setup correctly.
+> TIP: If `civibuild` is missing, then the environment has probably not been setup correctly.
 Go back to the guidelines for
 > [nix-shell](nix-shell.md), [install-developer.sh](install-developer.md), or [install-ci.sh](install-ci.md).

 For more documentation on `civibuild`, see [Developer Guide: Tools: civibuild](https://docs.civicrm.org/dev/en/latest/tools/civibuild/).